quattor/quattor.github.com/_quattor/00-documentation-overview.md

 ### Configuration Cache Manager
 * `ccm-fetch`
-    * Fetches updated profile for system from upstream webserver, validates it and stores the new profile in the local cache.
+    * Fetches updated profile for system from an upstream web server, validates it and stores the new profile in the local cache.

 * `ccm-purge`
     * Cleans up the configuration cache directory removing unused configuration profiles, temporary files, and unused cached files.